Acadian orogeny: Foreland basin

-The Acadian Delta Complex
+Delta complex

 The Appalachian basin, during the Middle Devonian and Early Mississippian, is characterized by large volumes of deltaic sedimentary rocks that were deposited in the Acadian foreland basin as a response to the Acadian orogeny.
 These deposits extend from central New York and Pennsylvania westward to Ohio, and south along the Appalachian Mountains through Virginia and Tennessee to Alabama.
-The Acadian delta complex is categorized into two deltas, the Catskill Delta of Middle and Upper Devonian age, and the Price-Rockwell (Pocono) delta of Late Devonian and Early Mississippian age.
+The Acadian delta complex is categorized into two deltas, the Catskill Delta of Middle and Upper Devonian age, and the Price-Rockwell in the Pocono Mountains delta of Late Devonian and Early Mississippian age.
 The Acadian delta complex is coupled to the four tectophases of the Acadian orogeny, both in terms of provenance and depositional settings.
 The relief resulting from the orogeny was the fundamental source of the delta sediments.

 The Catskill Delta complex consists of a coarsening upward sequence of rocks.
 Its thickness is greatest in eastern Pennsylvania and thins westward into Ohio.
 The Catskill paleogeography appears to consist of many small streams, which deposited their sedimentary load along a coastal alluvial plain that was hundreds of miles long.

 The Middle Devonian to Lower Mississippian siliciclastic strata, deposited by the Catskill Delta, includes black shale, gray shale, sandstone, red beds, and minor argillaceous limestone.
-The strata is deposited in a four-stage pattern that is observed in each tectophase.
-The formation of the foreland basin through rapid subsidence initiated a transgressive sequences that deposited basinal black shales.
-After the black shales are deposited, the migration of deformation continues southward, and regression dominates, particularly on the east side of the basin.
+The strata was deposited in a four-stage pattern that is observed in each tectophase.
+The formation of the foreland basin through rapid subsidence initiated transgressive sequences that deposited basinal black shales.
+After the black shales were deposited, the migration of deformation continued southward, and regression dominated, particularly on the east side of the basin.
 As collision intensified, subsidence in the foreland basin declined, and sedimentation was replaced by an influx of calcareous silty shales and carbonates.
 These deposits reflect small transgressive-regressive cycles in a delta-front and delta platform environments.
 The third stage is represented by regional uplift, which accompanied the collision of an Avalon terrane with a promontory, and subsequently, developed a regional disconformity.
 The fourth and final stage is represented by tectonic quiescence with a widespread carbonate deposition in a slowly transgressing sea.